 - Customer Service: How have users responded to their customer service efforts?
 How often does a customer need to contact them before finally receiving help from a live person (if at all)?
 Where are they conducting their customer service follow-ups?

 - Product Development: How long has it been since their product received a major overhaul (or even an update)?
 Are there any features lacking that customers find valuable?

 - Social Media Presence: They should be active on social media platforms relevant to the nature of their business.
 Note how frequently they post new updates, review user feedback, respond accordingly, etc. It is not about followers; focus on consistency and engagement.

 - Online Content: What kind of written content do they have?
 Do they have a blog feature where people can go to get information?
 What types of content are they writing about?
 Is their content informative or promotional?
 Is their value-added?

 - Where are they getting recognized online?
 Are they featured in news articles, creating guest content, or being mentioned in articles?
 Outside links connecting to their website (backlinks) or even a name mentioned online build momentum for businesses.

 “Who is your competition’s target market?
 What are their demographics, lifestyles, preferences, and interests?
 What are their pain points, and what makes them happy?”

 These are good questions to ask when conducting a competitive analysis.
-Without answers to these questions, you won’t be able to get a clear picture of who your competitor’s customers are and how you can best serve them.
+Without answers to these questions, you won’t get a clear picture of your competitor’s customers and how you can best serve them.
 When you know who they’re targeting and why they may prefer them over you, it’s easier for you to position yourself as the better choice for your shared audience.
 You can use the information from this step in creating marketing campaigns with more compelling messaging—or just lay out what makes you different from the other guys in the first place.

 There are several ways to research your competitor’s customer base:

-- Read blog posts written by or about their customers
+- Read blog posts written by or about their customers.